Rain

 “At first, I thought you were dead, but then I saw your body twitch, and I found your breath.”

-“You were caught in transition, unable to break free of the journey.”
+“You were caught in transition, unable to break free of the journey, but the rain helped.”

 Her mention of rain reminds me that I’m extremely thirsty.